 - Separation from loved ones.
-Being away from friends and family during long tours of duty can take an emotional toll on even the strongest individuals.
-In order to cope with the emotional pain, many with self-medicate with alcohol or drugs.
+Time away from friends and family during long tours of duty can take an emotional toll on even the strongest individuals.
+In order to cope with the emotional pain, many individuals may self-medicate with alcohol or drugs.

 - Post-career disappointment.
 When a solider returns home after a long tour of duty and attempts to restart civilian life, seemingly insurmountable obstacles may stand in the way of success, including a lack of skills demanded by the job market or an inability to reconnect with loved ones.

 - Boredom.
 When a solider is out in the field or in training, there are often long stretches of waiting in between brief spurts of activity.
 Many will fill this time with alcohol use or drug use.